SimLab Golf

 Bottom Line

-Buy the ST Max if: Your budget is $2,000–$3,000 for hardware, game improvement is your primary goal, you want GOLFTEC Speed Training, and you’re comfortable with a laptop or tablet as part of your setup.
+Buy the SkyTrak ST Max if: Your budget is $2,000–$3,000 for hardware, game improvement is your primary goal, you want GOLFTEC Speed Training, and you’re comfortable with a laptop or tablet as part of your setup.

 For most golfers building a home indoor simulator on a realistic budget, the ST Max is the more practical choice — not because it’s a better device on spec, but because $2,800 in hardware savings is hard to ignore when the accuracy is competitive and the software is arguably better for improvement-focused practice.
+If budget isn’t the constraint, the R50 is the better launch monitor, full stop.

 Affiliate disclosure: Links to retailers may earn us a commission.
 This never influences our comparison results.